 Erik has worked in a number of occupations, including laboratory analyst at Walter Reed Army Institute of Research and for North American Aviation where he performed quality control studies on the escape rocket module of the Apollo Moon Rockets.
 He is a Vietnam Era War veteran and received a Certificate of Special Congressional Recognition for participation in Operation White Coat, a biological warfare unit.

 Erik has been a Stoic for more than 50 years, and works full time for the Stoic community.
-He is the founder of the The Stoic Registry, and the founder and Scholarch of the College of Stoic Philosophers.
-He lives in San Diego, California, with his wife of more than 30 years.
+He founded the College of Stoic Philosophers and the Stoic Registry, He lives in San Diego, California, with his wife of more than 30 years.